coremedia-contributions/blueprint-faq/README.md

-# CoreMedia Content Cloud - FAQ Extension
+# FAQ Extension

+This extension add FAQ functionality to your CoreMedia Blueprint.